 My mother used to make a dish she called Tamale Pie that had a wonderful cornmeal masa topping that was baked on top.
 I just loved this dish.
 Well cornmeal is so carb-pricey I just won’t use it anymore.
 But I tinkered around with my Mom’s old recipe and came up with a tasty low-carb version.
-This casserole was pretty darn close to the original recipe in flavor.
-This recipe is not suitable until the nuts rung of the OWL ladder.
-The nutritional info is so impressive for this dish (considering there is baby corn in it) and is well worth serving.
+This casserole is pretty darn close to the original recipe in flavor.
+This recipe is not suitable until Phase 2 Atkins since it has baby corn in it.

 More delicious low-carb recipes can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
 She has collaborated with famous low-carb Chef George Stella and other wonderful cooks to bring you a wealth of recipes you will love!
 Some of my low-carb creations appear in each of the 5 volumes!
 Order yours TODAY! from Amazon or our direct order site: http://amongfriends.us/order.php